Low End Mac Reader Specials

 Last I heard, there were five flavors of Microsoft® Windows® in use.

-Variant: Windows 3.1.1 with network support. - Windows 95, the one with the two-year-old name that only runs on more modern hardware (sorry, '386 owners, but most of you don't have the speed, RAM, or hard drive space) - and there are two flavors of Win 95 which don't interoperate well.
+Variant: Windows 3.1.1 with network support. - Windows 95, the one with the two-year-old name that only runs on more modern hardware (sorry, 80386 owners, but most of you don’t have the speed, RAM, or hard drive space for it) – and there are two flavors of Windows 95 that don’t interoperate well.

 Variant: of course, some users are still on NT 3.51. - Windows CE, an operating system for personal digital assistants.

-- And now a new version of Windows designed for network computers
+- And now we have a newer version of Windows designed for diskless network computers that run from a networked server.

 But there is a better way, the solution for the rest of us.